Magnitude 6.4 quake hits Indonesia's Lombok island: USGS

-(Reuters) - A magnitude 6.4 earthquake on Sunday struck the Indonesian island of Lombok, a popular tourist destination, and was quickly followed by an aftershock, the U.S. Geological Survey (USGS) said.
+JAKARTA (Reuters) - A magnitude 6.4 earthquake on Sunday struck the popular tourist destination of Lombok in Indonesia, damaging many buildings, Indonesia’s disaster mitigation agency said.

-The quake, which struck at 6:47 a.m. on Sunday (2247 GMT on Saturday), was followed less than an hour later by an aftershock of magnitude 5.4 in the same area, the USGS said.
+The quake, which was quickly followed by an aftershock of magnitude 5.4 in the same area, was centered in the northern part of the island, 30.7 miles (49.5 km) northeast of the city of Mataram, the U.S. Geological Survey (USGS) said.

+Many buildings were damaged, Indonesia’s disaster mitigation agency said, but there are no report of casualties yet.

+Sutopo Purwo Nugroho, the agency spokesman, posted on Twitter pictures of houses with collapsed roofs and walls.

+“Rinjani mountain climbing is closed temporarily because there are indication of landslide around the mountain,” Nugroho, said in a statement.

+Local news Metro TV reported that people were still sleeping when the first quake hit and they quickly fled their houses in panic.
+Most of the people were still waiting outside their houses in fear of aftershocks, Metro TV said.

-The epicenter’s location was revised to 30.7 miles (49.5 km) northeast of the island’s main city of Mataram.
-The tremor was only 4.35 miles deep (7 km), a shallow depth that would have amplified its effect.
+The earthquake struck at 6:47 a.m. on Sunday (2247 GMT on Saturday) and was only 4.35 miles deep (7 km), a shallow depth that would have amplified its effect.
+The second struck less than a hour later

 A magnitude 6.4 earthquake is considered strong and is capable of causing severe damage.